-The area of London Bridge is most commonly thought of as the riverside section to the south of the Thames between London Bridge and Tower Bridge.
-With the Shard nearby, it’s no surprise that this area is known as a commuter hub and a centre for business, leading to a demand for serviced apartments in London Bridge, but it also contains HMS Belfast and City Hall, and is generally extremely popular with visitors to the city.
+The area of London Bridge, which around 3,000 residents call home, is what many believe to be the Riverside section to the south of the Thames between London Bridge and Tower Bridge.
+The Bridge itself connects the City of London and Southwark boroughs within Central London.
+With the Shard nearby, it’s no surprise that this area is a commuter hub and a centre for business.
+Naturally, this is leading to a demand for serviced apartments in London Bridge.

 The area does draw its own tourism though.
 The likes of HMS Belfast museum and the City Hall are just two attractions which are popular amongst tourists.
 The area and its London Bridge corporate accommodation are easily accessible too.
 This is thanks to London Bridge and Monument Underground stations either side of the bridge.
 Cannon Street Railway station is also close by.

 It would be easy to mix up London Bridge with Tower Bridge, considering how close they are to each other.
 It has never been the largest bridge, but a form of London Bridge has always stood since the Roman period.
 The River estuary between these two London boroughs is much shallower, so the Romans naturally took advantage for the construction of their new city, Londinium.
 Time passes, and gradually more and more structures were erected onto the bridge.
 For instance, in the twelfth century, a chapel dedicated to Thomas Becket was constructed onto the bridge.
 It also had a drawbridge to allow ships to pass through.
 This was before the impacts of the Great Fire of London and the bridge’s eventual collapse.
 The nursery rhyme “London Bridge is falling down” was then born.